MicrosoftDocs/windows-itpro-docs/windows/whats-new/device-guard-overview.md

 ---
 title: Device Guard overview (Windows 10)
-description: Device Guard is a combination of enterprise-related hardware and software security features that, when configured together, will lock a device down so that it can only run trusted applications. ms.assetid: FFE244EE-5804-4CE8-A2A9-48F49DC3AEF2
+description: Device Guard is a combination of enterprise related hardware and software security features that when configured together will lock a device down so that it can only run trusted applications.
+MSHAttr: PreferredLib /library
+ms.assetid: FFE244EE-5804-4CE8-A2A9-48F49DC3AEF2
 keywords: ["Device Guard"]
 ms.prod: W10